Taowyoo/-constrained-device-app/exercises/chapter01/README.md

 1. CI/CD with GitHub Action

     As mentioned above.
 The .yml files under .github/workflows/ will be read by Github and been run as task automatically when I push or pull request to specific branch.
-At current, I set it will be triggered on `chapter01`.
+At current, I set it will be triggered when there is new push or pull request on `chapter01` and `alpha01`.

     Slightly different to our java GDA, for my python CDA, `unittest` will be used as my main test framework.